Skip to main content Scroll Top

 Marilyn Burton Seeberger

-of Independent Commercial Producers, the Dallas Communications Council, and Women In Film/Dallas, has been an influence on the evolution of the film, video, and advertising industries in the Southwest and nationally.
-She has served as Vice President of Broadcast Production with the Bloom Advertising Agency prior to beginning her career as an independent producer and director.
-Her work includes national campaigns, music videos, and award winning films for corporate and non-profit groups.
+Marilyn Burton Seeberger, having served as president of the Southwest Chapter of the Association of Independent Commercial Producers, the Dallas Communications Council, and Women In Film/Dallas, has been an influence on the evolution of the film, video, and advertising industries in the Southwest and nationally.
+She has served as VP of Broadcast Production with the Bloom Advertising Agency prior to beginning her career as an independent producer and director.
+Her work includes national campaigns, music videos, and award-winning films for corporate and non-profit groups.

 Don Stokes

-the documentary, commercial, and corporate sectors, running the gamut from script and project development, supervision and selection of production teams to budgeting and cost control.
-As Producer, Writer, and Director, his work has taken him to numerous international locations and rewarded both he and his clients with awards and recognition.
+Don Stokes is president of Post Asylum, a founder & president of TXMPA, past president of DPA, board member of Dallas Film Society and a very active member of the Texas production community for over 35 years.
+Don has produced award-winning films and videos in the documentary, commercial, and corporate sectors, running the gamut from script and project development, supervision and selection of production teams to budgeting and cost control.
 He’s a graduate of SMU’s Radio, Television and Film program and credits include Executive Producer of the Sundance/HBO-Films documentary TV Junkie, the Starck Project and the feature film The Playroom.

 Fred Strype